Once a Chapter 7 bankruptcy is discharged, will it still affect my credit score?

 Updating Bankruptcy to Show Discharged

-Although you will no longer be responsible for paying those the balances, the history of the accounts will remain, including any late payments made on the account.
+Although you will no longer be responsible for paying those balances, the history of the accounts will remain, including any late payments made on the account.

 How Long Do Accounts Included in Bankruptcy Remain on Report?

 If the accounts were delinquent prior to being included in bankruptcy, they will be removed seven years from the original delinquency date on the account.

 If they were paid on time prior to the bankruptcy, then the accounts will remain on file for seven years from the filing date of your bankruptcy.